Camp Washington Chili: Reception

 In 2009, food writers Jane and Michael Stern wrote of Camp Washington Chili that "when we crave the best, there is just one place to go."
 In a New York Times interview, the Sterns declared it the best maker of Cincinnati five-way chili.
 In 2014, Travel + Leisure named it one of "America's Best Chili(s)".
 Bon Appétit named it one of "The Best Chili Spots."
 In 2000, the chili served by the restaurant won an "American Regional Classic" James Beard Foundation Award.
 CBS News in 1985 named it "the best chili in the nation."
-The restaurant has been featured by HGTV, the Huffington Post, and Every Day with Rachael Ray.
+The restaurant has been featured by HGTV, the Huffington Post, Forbes, and Every Day with Rachael Ray.

 In popular culture

 Blues musician Lonnie Mack wrote a song entitled "Camp Washington Chili".